cosmos/cosmos-sdk/CONTRIBUTING.md

 ### Requesting Reviews

 In order to accommodate the review process, the author of the PR must complete the author checklist (from the pull request template) to the best of their abilities before marking the PR as "Ready for Review".
 If you would like to receive early feedback on the PR, open the PR as a "Draft" and leave a comment in the PR indicating that you would like early feedback and tagging whoever you would like to receive feedback from.

-### Reviewing Pull Requests
+Codeowners are marked automatically as the reviewers.

 All PRs require at least two review approvals before they can be merged (one review might be acceptable in the case of minor changes to [docs](./.github/PULL_REQUEST_TEMPLATE/docs.md) or [other](./.github/PULL_REQUEST_TEMPLATE/other.md) changes that do not affect production code).
 Each PR template has a reviewers checklist that must be completed before the PR can be merged.
 Each reviewer is responsible